modular/modular/LLCL/docs/LLCLRuntime.md

 ### An abstract interface with multiple implementations

-`WorkQueue` being an abstract interface is important for our goals of LLCL as a root technology of a bunch of library-based designs.
-If the bottom of the stack doesn't have a proper library-based design, then nothing built on top of it will either.
+`WorkQueue` providing an abstract interface is important for our goals of LLCL as a root technology of various library-based designs.
+If the bottom of the stack doesn't have a proper library-based design, nothing built on top of it will either.

 Furthermore, there are lots of ways to implement threading, including pthreads,